-Instead, if a parent seems to know what will benefit the child and is trying to act in their best interest, that means a lot to me.
-I’m going to be inclined to award that parent the benefit of the doubt in many cases..
-In those instances, I hang my hat on a specific factor in the custody statute.
+If a parent seems to know what will benefit the child and is trying to act in their best interest, that means a lot.
+As a GAL, I’m going to be inclined to give that parent the benefit of the doubt.
+In those instances, I hang my hat on a specific factor of the 15 listed in the custody law.
 That factor is the willingness of one parent to facilitate and a foster a close relationship with the other parent.
-Imagine when the GAL can say all those other factors were an issue against this parent, but he was the only parent who appeared to have any concern with making sure everybody is involved in that kid’s life…?
-That’s going to look pretty good to a judge.
-That’s going to be pretty heavy in weighing well for the parent before the judge at that point.
+Imagine when the GAL can say “True, all those other factors were an issue against this parent, but he was the only one of the parents who appeared to have any concern with making sure everybody is involved in that kid’s life.”
+That’s going to look pretty good to a judge, and it will make a positive impression for that parent in the judge’s mind.